oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 - This archive SHOULD be located in `/.well-known/csaf/archive/` and use the file name `v2.0.tar.zst`, `v2.0.tar.bz2` or `v2.0.tar.xz`.
-- The CSAF documents within the archive MUST be sorted into folders according to requirement 11 in section
+- The CSAF documents within the archive SHALL be sorted into folders according to requirement 11 in section
   #link(<requirement-11-one-folder-per-year>)[7.1.11] and be accompanied
   by a hash according to requirement 18
   #link(<requirement-18-integrity>)[7.1.18].
-- The archive MUST be accompanied by a hash of the same algorithm.
+- The archive SHALL be accompanied by a hash of the same algorithm.
 - Existing signatures MAY also be included into the archive.
 It is NOT RECOMMENDED to renew the signatures in the archive unless the archive is updated with new content.